glennj/exercism.io/ruby/book-store/README.md

 # Book Store

+Welcome to Book Store on Exercism's Ruby Track.
+If you need help running the tests or submitting your code, check out `HELP.md`.

+## Instructions

 To try and encourage more sales of different books from a popular 5 book series, a bookshop has decided to offer discounts on multiple book purchases.